 - Interpreting numerical and statistical information

 Personality tests provide insight into how you might behave in certain situations (for example, how you might approach and solve problems).
 They help assess whether you’ll be a good fit for the hiring organisation.
-There are no right answers, but psychologists use your individual responses to develop a profile and compare it to the employer’s ideal candidate.
+There are no right answers, but organisations use your responses to develop a profile, which is compared to their ideal candidate.

 Common personality tests